 Once elected on a platform of change and strengthening the middle class, Trudeau is now facing a cost-of-living crisis that has left many Canadians struggling with unaffordable housing, soaring grocery prices, and a strained public healthcare system.
 Crime rates have also become a growing concern, further eroding public confidence in his leadership.

-Losing Support from the NDP
+Losing support from the NDP

 Compounding Trudeau’s challenges is the withdrawal of support from Jagmeet Singh’s New Democratic Party (NDP), which had previously been keeping Trudeau’s minority government afloat through a confidence-and-supply agreement.
 The NDP’s withdrawal means that Trudeau’s government could now face confidence votes in Parliament, which, if lost, could trigger an early general election.